-The Company continues to center its attention on a food-focused strategy, with an emphasis on productivity and innovation, and investment in retail stores and distribution centres.
+The Company continues to centre its attention on a food-focused strategy, with an emphasis on productivity and innovation, and investment in retail stores and distribution centres.
 Over the last three fiscal years, Sobeys has continued to grow and develop as a leading Canadian grocery retailer and food distributor.
 Sobeys continued to execute a number of initiatives in support of its food-focused strategy including product and service innovations, productivity initiatives and business process improvements, and supply chain and system upgrades.

-Sobeys has made significant investments during this period to support that growth, through property, equipment and investment property purchases, excluding corporate acquisitions, totalling approximately \$1.1 billion.
-At the same time, the Company has disposed of its non-food related interests, with the exception of its interest in residential real estate through Genstar, to help fund its food-focused activities.
+Sobeys has made significant investments during this period to support that growth, through property, equipment and investment property purchases, excluding corporate acquisitions, totalling approximately \$1.6 billion.